MyTurnyet/spftware-as-craft-blog/content/posts/compound-interest.md

 place.
 But insurance doesn't generate dopamine hits.
 Nobody celebrates the fire that never started.
 Nobody throws a party for the weekend you didn't have to work.

-And here's where it gets insidious: we've created a {{< link "https://en.wikipedia.org/wiki/Perverse_incentive" >
+And here's where it gets insidious: we've created a {{< link "https://en.wikipedia.org/wiki/Perverse_incentive" >}}
-}}perverse incentive structure{{< /link >}}.
+perverse incentive structure{{< /link >}}.
 Organizations that consistently reward visible problem-solving over invisible problem-prevention end up creating a culture that actually needs fires to justify its heroes.
 Why spend time on thoughtful design when the real career advancement comes from weekend heroics?
 The system literally incentivizes creating the conditions for future emergencies.